The time to file your tax returns is coming soon

 In the case of an Indian citizen or a person of Indian origin (PIO) whose total income, other than income from foreign sources:

-• Is less than Rs 15 lakhs during the relevant financial year- 60 days as mentioned in point (2) above will get substituted with 182 days.
-Similarly, for the Indian citizen who leaves India in any year as a crew member or for employment outside India, the period of 60 days in point (2) above will get substituted with 182 days.
+• Indian citizen leaving India for employment outside - The Indian citizen who leaves India in any year as a crew member or for employment outside India, the period of 60 days in point (2) above will be substituted with 182 days.

 Hence, an Indian citizen or PIO earning a total income over Rs 15 lakhs (other than from foreign sources) is deemed a resident in India if they are not taxed in any other country.

-Any person who makes any payment (other than salary or interest referred to in sections 194LB, 194LC and 194LD) taxable in India to a non-resident must deduct tax under this section.
+Any person who makes any payment (other than salary or interest referred to in sections 194LB, 194LC, and 194LD) that is taxable in India to a non-resident must deduct tax under this section.

 No, there is no threshold limit to deduct TDS under Section 195.
 However, the payer must deduct tax only when the payment made to a non-resident is taxable in India.
 Therefore, no tax is to be deducted in case of exempt income or any other income that is not taxable as per the Income Tax Act unless the government notifies explicitly.

-TDS is deducted at either of the following rates, whichever is more beneficial to the payee:
+TDS is deducted at either of the following rates, whichever is beneficial to the payee:

 • Rates as per the Finance Act of the given year